HelTecAutomation/HeltecDocs/doc/wifi_halow/ht-hd01/source/index.rst

 Summry
 ------
-HT-HD01 is a plug-and-play network bridge that can greatly extend the transmission range of traditional Wi-Fi and Ethernet, with lower power consumption and greater penetration.
-You can think of it as a 1-2 km invisible network cable, and it can still maintain a high transmission speed at a limit distance.
+HT-HD01 is a plug-and-play network bridge designed to significantly extend the transmission range of traditional networks.

 .. image:: ./img/06.png
    :align: center